Some of the information on this page applies only to certain program types, which have been labeled as:

 If they are sending it by EXPRESS MAIL:

 If they are sending it by REGULAR MAIL:

 International Student and Study Abroad Services

 1401 Administration Ave MU 116

 PO Box 6050, Dept 4620

 Credit transfer decisions are based on the information contained in your host university transcript.
 Remember that you must abide by host institution requirements if you add, drop, or withdraw from classes.
 If you make any special arrangements to deviate from normal academic procedures at your host institution, be sure to get the conditions of your agreement in writing.
 Also be sure to keep copies of course descriptions, syllabi, assignments, and any other records you feel may be important for the proper evaluation of your courses which have not received prior approval on your Course Plan.

 Transfer for Courses Not Pre-Approved

 By default, courses listed on your transcript from abroad will return to NDSU as general education.
 If you did not pre-arrange for courses to be approved towards your major, minor or general education requirements using a Course Plan, you can still request to have them approved upon return.
 The process depends on what you want to use your classes abroad to replace.

 Courses for general education requirements: Complete the Appeal General Education Requirements form.
-As part of this process, you must supply documentation of what you learned in the class and you must provide an explanation as to how the proposed course "satisfies" the general education category description.
+As part of this process, you must provide an explanation as to how the proposed course "satisfies" the general education category description.
 It is very important that you show understanding as to why this course satisfies the requirement.